ON BIBLE STUDY:

 Why should you study the Scriptures when you’ve heard the stories before?
 God’s Word is rich enough to provide new insights every time you study, no matter how many times you’ve read the same passage.
 You have an opportunity to more fully understand the God of the Scriptures and what Jesus Christ has done for us.
 Because the Bible is transformational, as you routinely study you can anticipate a closer walk with Jesus.
 God has so many blessings for those who seek him, blessings only found in His Word.

 Come January 11th, I will be leading an in-depth inductive study through the book of Esther.
 As a women’s class in my local church, a Wednesday night class is offered where we study a book of the Bible (the Bible itself, not a pre-written study) twice yearly.
-I will also share with you that Precept and BSF studies have aided my growth in Bible literacy.
-I recommend both options for women’s Bible studies come with my recommendation.
+I will also share with you that Precept and BSF studies have aided my growth in Bible literacy, and both options for women’s Bible studies come with my recommendation.
 If you would like to know how to get more out of your personal Bible study, check out the blog series How Can I Get More Out of my Bible Study?
 You can find the posts from this series here.
 And if you are local, feel free to contact me about the Esther study.

 ON BIBLE TRANSLATIONS:

 Although there are many good translations, my preferred Bible translation is the ESV.
 This is not only because my pastor uses ESV in the pulpit but because I’ve done some research.